 Part of the Community

 Being within a community setting allows the nursery to offer an enriched curriculum, including unique opportunities for children on our doorstep.
 The onsite Sensory Room provides a range of light, texture and sound sensory experiences to stimulate or calm young children.
 The Studio and Trevelyan Hall provide space and opportunities for gross motor physical play, including a bouncy castle and soft play units.
 Participation at Giggle N Groove, a vibrant music and movement group, provides the children with a fun activity encouraging communication and language through rhythm and rhyme.

 Using the environment outside the nursery boundaries is important to give children the opportunity to learn from and be part of the community, whilst beginning to understand the value of local services.
 Experiencing the local community helps the children develop a sense of pride in who they are, in their nursery and where they come from.
-Taking a ride on the local bus or metro and talking about what they can see, whether that be shops, churches, mosques, hospitals or other buildings, can have real meaning for the children.
+Taking a ride on the local bus or metro and talking about what they can see, whether that be shops, churches, beaches, hospitals or other buildings of interest, can have real meaning for the children.
 First-hand experiences for the children within the local area and visits to shops, library, post office and parks make connections that can last a lifetime and help encourage a community-minded approach.